Authored by Revere Health

 Proper preparation is key

 The International Childbirth Education Association (www.icea.org) advocates “freedom to make decisions based on knowledge of alternatives,” which says a lot.
-If a woman is not fully informed about benefits, risks and alternatives of any intervention, she essentially has no choices.
+If a woman is not fully informed about the benefits, risks, and alternatives of any intervention, she essentially has no choices.
 A woman who knows exactly what she is choosing, whether it be an epidural or any other intervention in pregnancy and birth, will be much more likely to be happy with the entire experience.

 Guest